 Here, you can compare credit cards from a range of providers based on the features you want.
 We also walk you through the different types of credit cards available and important details to remember when comparing your options so that you can apply for one that meets your needs.

 Different types of credit cards offer specific features and benefits that are designed to suit a variety of needs.
 When you know what you want from a credit card, you can narrow down your comparison to a few cards by using these categories.
 To help you do this, we have outlined the major credit card categories below:

 Balance transfer cards

-If you have an existing credit card debt, a balance transfer credit card can help you save on interest charges and pay off your debt faster by offering you a promotional low or 0% interest rate for an introductory period.
+If you have an existing credit card debt, a balance transfer credit card can help you save on interest charges and pay off your debt faster by offering you a promotional low or 0% p.a. interest rate for an introductory period.
 After the promotional period has ended, any debt remaining from the transfer attracts a higher, standard interest rate.

 To compare balance transfer credit cards, make sure you look at the length of the introductory period, the rate of interest applied to any remaining debt after that time and any one-off balance transfer fees that may apply.
 This will help you choose the right card and budget accordingly.

 Rewards credit cards